How to Make Your Own Kombucha Brewing Kit (and Four Common Issues)

 We took a trip during the first fermentation.
 I walked in the door, anxious to see our SOCBY’s progress.
 I was horrified when I discovered it was covered in little spots!
 If a SCOBY develops mold, you have to throw it away.
 After thoroughly researching on the Internet, I realized they were air bubbles, a perfectly normal part of SCOBY development.
 We also get a lot of stringy brown bits on our SCOBY from the yeast that helps transform the tea.

 In the process of making kombucha, it’s normal to see a lot of strange looking things.
 I don’t have to worry that it’s mold every time.

 A lot of pictures I saw online had perfect, thick, SCOBYS floating right on top of the brew.
 I was filled with concern when mine floated diagonally through the middle of the jar.
 The kombucha still developed, and a new SCOBY formed at the top of the jar.
 We were even able to transplant that SCOBY to start another batch the next time around.

-I’m sure that the longer I brew kombucha, the more I will discover about all the nuances that affect it.
-For now I have been happy to learn that it’s a pretty difficult thing to mess up.
+I’m sure that the longer I brew kombucha, the more I will discover all the nuances that affect it.
+For now, I have been happy to learn that it’s a pretty difficult thing to mess up.
 If you’re in the early stages of brewing kombucha, or you think you want to try, don’t worry too much about the details.
 Nature has left us a lot of room for trial and error.
 Happy brewing!

 What would be your greatest concern about brewing kombucha?